 - He’s so moody and even explosive at times.
 It’s like he has two personalities.
 One minute he’s exuberant; a few minutes later he’s screamingly angry.
 Someone said he might have Bipolar Disorder.

 - Her teacher believes my child has ADD/ADHD.

-I have lost many jobs because I am more concerned with fairness then with making a profit.
+- I have lost many jobs because I am more concerned with fairness than with making a profit.

 - My spouse says I am too sensitive and too serious.